Wednesday, February 11, 2026

 - Advertisement -

-And since meeting Adriel nearly fifteen years ago, there has been one thing he said that has always stuck with me: “Y’know, if a plain cheese slice can’t hold up on its own, then it isn’t good pizza.
+And since meeting Adriel some fifteen years ago, there has been one thing he said that has always stuck with me: “Y’know, if a plain cheese slice can’t hold up on its own, then it isn’t good pizza.
 Period.”
-He altered the way I approached pizza, and since then, I have often ordered a cheese slice (if I can) at any new place before diving into any other offerings.
+He altered the way I approached pizza, and since then, I have often ordered a cheese slice (if I can) at any new place before diving into any other offerings—which is why the $16 deal is such an astronomically good deal.

 Milana’s goes beyond pizza as well: Their pastrami sandwich, slathered in marinara and jalapenos, has never failed.
 Nor has their lasagna, happily topped off with two meatballs.
 Or their torpedos.